scottyeck/blog/posts/sass-api-contracts.md

 This, like anything else, can apply to our Sass.
 One of the simplest ways of doing so is type-checking the arguments passed to a function (or in Sass, a mixin as well) at runtime.
 This practice is not new - in fact, it is all but an expected convention in most contexts.

+In this article, we will discuss the ways in which these practices are employed in _scss-grid-gen_.
+For the impatient, the changes outlined here can be easily seen in the upgrade between version [_0.0.2_](https://github.com/scottyeck/scss-grid-gen/tree/v0.0.2) and [_0.1.0_](https://github.com/scottyeck/scss-grid-gen/tree/v0.1.0).

+### Context

 Consider this mixin imported from _scss-grid-gen_.

 ```scss